Par-t/ForgeBaselines/README.md

 ## Auth

 Sign in with a magic link (passwordless).
 Enter your email → click the link → you're in.
 Each user's datasets and experiments are fully isolated.

----

-## Roadmap

-- **V1.1** S3 storage · EC2 deployment · CI/CD · seed data ✅
-- **V1.2** Firebase auth · per-user isolation ✅
-- **V1.3** Dashboard · CSV download · profile · delete hygiene ✅
-- **V2.0** Capabilities — preprocessing options · more models · BM25 IR baselines
-- **V3.0** Polish — conversational config · results visualization · UX